FREQUENTLY ASKED QUESTIONS ABOUT JEWISH LIFE AT ELON

 Our warm and welcoming Hillel is a place where students gather for bagel brunches and Israeli cooking classes, for small group Shabbat dinners, Hanukkah candle-lighting, and movie nights, to braid and bake for Challah for Hunger, and to get out the vote.

-Elon Hillel offers social, cultural, educational, religious and spiritual, tikkum olam (community service), and Israel-related programs that are designed and planned by our students, with staff mentorship and support.
+Elon Hillel offers social, cultural, educational, religious, and spiritual, tikkum olam (community service), and Israel-related programs that are designed and planned by our students, with staff mentorship and support.
 We celebrate Shabbat every week, mark the Jewish holidays, and follow the rhythm of the Jewish calendar.
-Our incredibly fun programs meet the requirements for safe on-campus events, and our large backyard will be the place for our Jewish community gatherings!.
+Our incredibly fun programs meet the requirements for safe on-campus events, and our spacious backyard is the place for our larger Jewish community gatherings!

 Is there kosher food on campus?

-The Sklut Hillel Center boasts a dairy kitchen (meat-free), where students can come and grab delicious foods from the stocked pantry and fridge.
+The Sklut Hillel Center boasts a dairy kitchen (meat-free) where students can come and grab delicious foods from the stocked pantry and fridge.
 This food is provided free of charge to our students thanks to the “Fill the Fridge” campaign supported by generous Jewish parents.
 Hillel also has an outdoor grill used to prepare kosher meat.
+Although not every single item in our kitchen has a heksher, we do not permit any treif in our house.

 Can I be excused from classes on Jewish Holidays?